 Our International office is in London and we work with World Animal Protection offices around the world.
 Our offices are linked through collaboration agreements that ensure we work in a unified and consistent way, supporting a strategy developed by staff worldwide.

-When you donate, sign one of our petitions, ask to receive our email-newsletter, email or write to us with an enquiry, or interact with us in any other way, World Animal Protection may collect personal information about you, such as your:
+When you donate, sign one of our petitions, ask to receive our email-newsletter, email or write to us with an enquiry, place an order through our online shop, or interact with us in any other way, World Animal Protection may collect personal information about you, such as your:

 Where it is appropriate we may also ask you for: